Herb Hoover: Death

-Although it was initially reported that Hoover had survived the crash and was searching for Harper, Hoover's body was found in the woods later that day, his hand on the ripcord of an unopened parachute.
-Later investigations revealed that Hoover had been struck by pieces of the four-jet engine bomber, which had suffered two separate explosions.
-Hoover was only 40 years old at the time of his death.
+Although it was initially reported that Hoover had survived the crash and was searching for Harper, his body was found in the woods later that day, his hand on the ripcord of an unopened parachute.
+Later investigations revealed that he had been struck by pieces of the disintegrating aircraft, which had suffered two separate explosions.
+Hoover was 40 years old at the time of his death.